Nonlinear Aggregation-Diffusion Equations: Radial Symmetry and Long Time Asymptotics: Long-time Asymptotics

 where $M_2[\rho_M]$ is a constant only depending on the mass $M:=\|\rho_0\|_{L^1(\R^2)}$, which can be computed as follows: using Remark \ref{rmk:support}, we know the support of $\rho_M$ is given by the ball centered at 0 of radius $R(M) = C_0 M^{\frac{m-2}{2(m-1)}}$ (where $C_0$ is the radius of the support for the stationary solution with unit mass), hence $M_2[\rho_M] \leq M R(M)^2 \leq C_0^2 M^{\frac{2m-3}{m-1}}$. \end{proof}

-\begin{remark} It is interesting the contrast of our last result showing uniform-in-time bounds for the second moment for $m>1$ finite, with the results in \cite{Craig,CKY} where the case $m\to\infty$ limit of the gradient flow is analysed.
+\begin{remark} \corr{The last result showing uniform-in-time bounds for the second moment for $m>1$ finite is also interesting in comparison to the results} in \cite{Craig,CKY} where the case $m\to\infty$ limit of the gradient flow is analysed.
 In the ``$m=\infty$" case, the second moment of any solution is actually decreasing in time, leading to the result that all solutions converge towards the global minimizer with some explicit rate.
 As mentioned in the introduction, a result of this sort for any other potential rather than the attractive logarithmic potential is lacking. \end{remark}

 As already mentioned above, a key ingredient in the proof of Theorem \ref{thm.long2} is the confinement of mass, which is first now obtained as follows:

 \begin{lemma} Let $\r$ be a global weak solution as in Theorem {\rm\ref{thm.ex}} with mass $M$ with initial data $\rho_0 \in L^1((1+|x|^2)dx)\cap L^\infty(\mathbb{R}^2)$ and consider as above the sequence $\{\r_k\}_{k\in\mathbb{N}}=\{\r(\cdot+t_k,\cdot)\}_{k\in \mathbb{N}}$ in $(0,T)\times \mathbb{R}^2$.
 Then there exists a $\overline{\rho} \in L^1((0,T)\times\mathbb{R}^2)\cap L^m((0,T)\times\mathbb{R}^2)$ and a subsequence, that we denote with the same index without loss of generality, such that: \beqs \r_k(t,x)\rightharpoonup \overline{\rho}(t,x) \qquad \textnormal{in} \ L^1((0,T)\times\mathbb{R}^2)\cap L^m((0,T)\times\mathbb{R}^2) \eeqs as $k\rightarrow \infty$. \end{lemma} \begin{proof} Due to the entropy being uniformly bounded from below and by the entropy inequality \eqref{E}, we have $\r_k\in L^\infty((0,T);L^m(\mathbb{R}^2))$.
 Using Theorem \ref{2ndmbound}, we deduce that